moccalotto/kaos/_campaign/intro.md

 task to make Arion come alive.
 This piece of art is *free* after all.

-The world is not, as you might expect, a planet, but rather the remnants of a planet.
+The world is not, as you might expect, a planet, but rather the remnants of one.
 It is a flat and circular area, roughly 2000km in diameter, encircled by impossibly tall magical radiant mountains that also function as the worlds only source of heat and light.